Graphical user interface: Popularization

 The early 1980s saw growing interest in GUIs.
 The Apple Lisa was released in 1983, but was expensive and commercially unsuccessful.
 Individual applications for many platforms presented their own GUI variants.
 Despite the GUI's advantages, many reviewers questioned the value of the entire concept, citing hardware limits and problems in finding compatible software.

-In 1984, Apple introduced the Macintosh via a a television commercial during Super Bowl XVIII, with allusions to George Orwell's novel Nineteen Eighty-Four.
+In 1984, Apple introduced the Macintosh via the "1984" television commercial during Super Bowl XVIII, with allusions to George Orwell's novel Nineteen Eighty-Four.
 The goal of the commercial was to make people think about computers, identifying the user-friendly interface as a personal computer which departed from prior business-oriented systems, and becoming a signature representation of Apple products.

 The 1985 Atari ST shipped with the GEM GUI from Digital Research, which was also published for MS-DOS.

 The Amiga 1000 was released the same year, though not widely available until 1986, with the Workbench graphical desktop.
-This interface ran as a separate task, meaning it was very responsive and, unlike other GUIs of the time, it didn't freeze up when a program was busy.
+This interface ran as a separate task, meaning it was very responsive and, unlike other GUIs of the time, it did not freeze up when a program was busy.

 Windows 95, accompanied by an extensive marketing campaign, was a major success in the marketplace at launch and shortly became the most popular desktop operating system.

 In 2007, with the iPhone and later in 2010 with the introduction of the iPad, Apple popularized the post-WIMP style of interaction for multi-touch screens, and those devices were considered to be milestones in the development of mobile devices.

 The GUIs familiar to most people as of the mid-late 2010s are Windows, macOS, and the X Window System interfaces for desktop and laptop computers, and Android, Apple's iOS, Symbian, BlackBerry OS, Windows Phone/Windows 10 Mobile, Tizen, WebOS, and Firefox OS for handheld (smartphone) devices.